Double Trouble Studio

 Managing Media and Public Perception

 Media plays a significant role in shaping how a crisis is perceived.
-For luxury brands, managing media relationships during a crisis is essential.
+For luxury brands, managing media relationships during a crisis is essential, especially when supported by strong PR and media strategies.

 Proactive engagement with media can help control the narrative.
 Providing accurate information, clarifying misunderstandings, and offering updates can prevent misinformation from spreading.
-This requires strong relationships with journalists and editors.
+This requires strong relationships with journalists and editors, as discussed in long-term media relationship strategies.

 Managing perception is not about controlling every conversation.